 Many companies are unsure whether it’s the right time to invest in this technology.
 Let’s illuminate the subject by explaining whether it’s a good investment in the first place and how to discern if it’s the right time for your company.

 Companies that operate trucks or light commercial vehicles need to know whether an investment will provide a legitimate return before they make it.
-Fleets invest in cameras for a few key reasons:
+Fleets invest in connected dash cameras for a few key reasons:

 - Video evidence that protects drivers from false complaints and fraudulent claims

 - Reducing insurance premiums through safer claims history

 - Resolving at-fault claims quickly and cost-effectively

 - Wanting to see what is causing an increase in road incidents and/or complaints